 - Psyllium Husk Powder – same as chia seeds

-- Saute 3-4 cups of vegetables in 1 tablespoon of high-heat oil like avocado for about 4 minutes.
+- In a large skillet saute 3-4 cups of vegetables in 1 tablespoon of high-heat oil like avocado for about 4 minutes.
 Remove from pan and keep warm.

-- Add protein to pan (more oil may be needed) and cook until done.
+- Add 1 pound of protein to pan (more oil may be needed) and cook until done.

 - Put vegetables back in the pan with the protein.

 - Pour sauce over cooked meat and vegetables and cook on medium high heat until the sauce thickens (about 2 minutes).

 Give this Beef and Broccoli Stir Fry with orange juice a try!

 Chicken Stir Fry – diced boneless and skinless chicken breasts, thighs or a mix of both.